patrikduksin/patrikduksin/resume-patrik-duksin.md

 ## Senior software engineer with 4+ years of experience
 [GitHub](https://github.com/patrikduksin) | [Email](mailto:patrikduksin@gmail.com) | [Cal](https://cal.com/patrikduksin)

 I'm a senior software engineer with 4+ years of experience in mobile development.
-I love to build financial products, being highly interested in DeFi and crypto.
+I want to work in a product that makes an impact in the lives of users.
 In my work, I like to experiment to better understand the user and improve UX.

 Proficient in native iOS and cross-platform react-native development.
-Have a lot of experience in crypto projects.
 Eager to solve research-heavy problems and adopt new technologies in a meaningful way.

 Tech Stack
 -